Former aide to 2 New York governors is charged with being an agent of the Chinese government

 Sun and Hu live in a gated community on Long Island called Stone Hill.
 The couple purchased the house in 2021 but placed it in a trust earlier this year, records show.

-Associated Press reporters Michael R. Sisak in New York and Eric Tucker in Washington contributed to this report.
+Associated Press reporters Michael R. Sisak and Larry Neumeister in New York and Eric Tucker in Washington contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.